A Unified Approach to Quantum Key Leasing with a Classical Lessor: Preliminaries

 \item[Differing point hiding.]
 For any (stateful) QPT adversary $\A$,

-\end{description} \end{definition} \begin{theorem}[\cite{C:HJOSW16}] Assuming the existence of OWFs, there exist TEPRFs with input length $\ell$ for any polynomial $\ell=\ell(\secpar)$. \end{theorem} We also need the following property, which follows from the differing point hiding property defined above for $\lenx = \omega(\log \secp)$. \begin{description} \item[Hard to find differing point.]
+\end{description} \end{definition} \begin{theorem}[\cite{C:HJOSW16}] Assuming the existence of OWFs, there exist TEPRFs with input length $\ell$ for any polynomial $\ell=\ell(\secpar)$. \end{theorem} We also need the following property, which follows from the differing point hiding property defined above for $\ell = \omega(\log \secp)$. \begin{description} \item[Hard-to-find differing-point.]
 For any $b\in \bin$ and for any QPT adversary $\qA$, we have

 \end{description}

 \paragraph{Coherently-signable constrained signatures.} The following definition is taken from \cite{kitagawa2025simple}.